 In addition to Regina’s advocacy for the returning citizen, she has changed the trajectory of countless children lives for the better forever through her nine years of employment with the Big Brothers Big Sisters Greater Fredericksburg, a one-to-one mentor organization that pairs mentors with mentees.

 Regina was licensed to minister the Gospel (Good News) of Jesus Christ in 2000.
 She received a Diploma in Pastoral and General Church Leadership in 2005 and a Certificate of Completion from the School of Biblical Evangelism in 2017.

-Regina’s inspiring message of faith is simple, “For we walk by faith, not by sight” (2 Corinthians 5:7).
+Regina’s inspiring message of faith is simple, “For we walk by faith, not by sight” (2 Corinthians 5:7) .
 She hopes her books F.A.I.T.H.
 Forsaking All I Trust Him, F.A.I.T.H.
-Confessions and Faith, Hope and Light – A Journal through Life’s Journey will strengthen, motivate and encourage those who have lost hope to take a quantum leap of faith to do the impossible even when they are afraid.
+Confessions, Faith Hope and Light – A Journal through Life’s Journey, Flawed and Still Favored – The Beauty and the Boss, and Put Some Faith In That Funk will strengthen, motivate, and encourage those who have lost hope to take a quantum leap of faith to do the impossible even when they are afraid.

 Trauma Informed Care Trainer – help people realize the widespread impact of trauma and understand potential paths for recovery; recognize the signs and symptoms of trauma in clients, families, staff, and others involved with the system.

 Anger Management Facilitator – provide skills to people with anger issues to reduce vulnerability of over-responses.
 This involves increased awareness of thoughts and beliefs that lead to strong responses and the ability to identify the physical sensations that accompany anger so that people can make sense of their behavior.
 In this way, they can avoid the negative consequences of inappropriate responses.